Dansby Swanson Preview, Player Props: Cubs vs. Brewers

 Dansby Swanson At The Plate

-- In 60.7% of his 145 games this season, Swanson has picked up at least one hit.
-He's also had 38 multi-hit games.

-- He has hit a home run in 20 games this year (13.8%), leaving the park in 3.5% of his chances at the plate.

-- In 34.5% of his games this season, Swanson has had at least one RBI.
-He's picked up more than one in 13.8% and driven in three or more of his team's runs in six contests.
+- Swanson has an RBI in 50 of 146 games this season, with multiple RBI in 20 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.